StarlightDamian/lr-camera-presets/README-EN.md

 # LR Camera Presets

 No way!
 No way!
 It's already the year 4202 and some people still haven't mastered their cameras 🤡🤡?
-Official presets for Fujifilm, Canon, Sony, Leica, Pentax, Olympus are at your fingertips 🤏🤏.
+Official presets for Fujifilm, Canon, Sony,Nikon, Leica, Pentax, Olympus are at your fingertips 🤏🤏.
 Join me in mastering your camera 🛹🛹.

 By modifying the camera information in DNG files, you can use the camera's LR presets after importing the photos into Lightroom.